 Superintendent Contract Term Considerations for the Board Explanation, Special Considerations, and Resources A superintendent's employment contract may not exceed five years.
 If its duration is two to five years, the contract must reference goals and suspension of tenure.
 Duration of Contract No performance-based contract shall be extended or rolled over prior to its scheduled expiration unless all the performance and improvement goals contained in the contract have been met.
 See 105 ILCS 5/10-23.8.
 If the duration is one year or less, then the contract need not reference goals or suspension of tenure.
-Special Considerations for the Board may include: What is the estimated Board contribution to the Teachers' Retirement System (TRS) for any raises above six percent (40 ILCS 5/15-155(g), amended by P.A.
-101-10) prior to retirement?
+Special Considerations for the Board may include: What is the estimated Board contribution to the Teachers' Retirement System (TRS) for any raises above six percent (40 ILCS 5/15-155(g)) prior to retirement?
 Salary 2.
-What is the cost shift implication for the District if the Board offers or later agrees to a salary that is equal to or greater than the governor's statutory salary of \$177,412 (P.A.
-100-23 now makes school districts responsible for paying the actuarial cost of the pension benefits earned on the portion of a TRS member's salary that exceeds \$177,412)?
+What is the cost shift implication for the District if the Board offers or later agrees to a salary that is equal to or greater than the governor's statutory salary?
+School districts are responsible for paying the actuarial cost of the pension benefits earned on the portion of a TRS member's salary that exceeds the governor's statutory salary.
+The governor's annual salary is published by TRS at: www.trsil.org/employers/payments/contributionrates_earnings-limitations.
 3. Do any administrative cost cap triggers exist (105 ILCS 5/17-1.5)?
-Items the Board may see the successful superintendent candidate request of it:

-A fixed salary for each year of the contract.
+Items the Board may see the successful superintendent candidate request of it: A fixed salary for each year of the contract.
 A guaranteed minimum salary.
 Compensation increases.
-Severance Agreements Any contract that contains a condition of severance pay must include the following provisions required by the Government Severance Pay Act (GSPA), 5 ILCS 415/10, added by P.A.
-100-895: 1.
+Severance Agreements Any contract that contains a condition of severance pay must include the following provisions required by the Government Severance Pay Act (GSPA), 5 ILCS 415/10: 1.
 A restriction to an amount not exceeding 20 weeks of compensation; and 2.
 A prohibition for any severance if the Superintendent is fired for misconduct by the Board.
 See the Severance Pay row under the Changes to the Superintendent's Employment Contract subhead below for a definition of what misconduct means in the context of this law.
-Teachers Retirement System (TRS) & Teacher Health Insurance (THIS) How does the Board want to address: 1.
-Pension contributions (TRS-THIS)?
-2. Inclusion of salary and other compensation in the payment of TRS and THIS?
+Teachers Retirement System (TRS) & Teacher Health Insurance (THIS) How does the Board want to address: Pension contributions (TRS-THIS)?
+Inclusion of salary and other compensation in the payment of TRS and THIS?
 Or, will TRS and THIS be in addition to salary and other compensation?
-3. Unforeseen pension reform issues?
+Unforeseen pension reform issues?

-Conditions of Employment
+☐ Conditions of Employment